Tesla owner alleges breach of warranty and delayed repurchase process

 Despite multiple repair attempts, the Vision system continued to alert that its cameras were out of alignment.
 Because the cameras malfunctioned, the Autopilot and primary safety systems that prevent collisions were completely offline.

 Soon after, the vehicle reliability cratered entirely.
-A critical charging issue followed by a high-voltage system error drained the truck’s power and left David stranded.
+A critical charging issue followed by a high-voltage system error drained the truck’s power and left the plaintiff stranded.
 Next, an intense mirror vibration started.
 At freeway speeds, the side mirrors shook so violently the view became blurry.

-This was quickly followed by a steering defect, a distinct scraping that sound happened every time David turned the wheel.
+This was quickly followed by a steering defect, a distinct scraping that sound happened every time the plaintiff turned the wheel.
 Finally, the trunk failed to close, and the bolts fell off the wheel covers.

 Repurchase delay and legal action

-By April, David had enough and demanded a buyback.
+By April, the plaintiff had enough and demanded a buyback.
 Tesla initially agreed to the repurchase, but that was where the cooperation ended.
 What followed was a settlement delay lasting seven months.
-Despite repeated follow-up from counsel, Tesla stalled registration reimbursements, and legal fees, dragging David’s case out.
+Despite repeated follow-up from counsel, Tesla stalled on registration reimbursements and legal fees, dragging the plaintiff’s case out.

-Unfortunately, cases like David’s are not unique.
+Unfortunately, cases like these are not unique.
 Have you been the victim of stall tactics or an implied warranty breach?
 An implied warranty of merchantability means a car must:

 If your new vehicle had serious defects that made it unsafe, unreliable, or unusable from the time of sale or delivery, you have consumer and warranty rights.
-In addition to a refund or replacement, you are entitled to statutory penalties, up to two times the actual damages if the manufacturer willfully failed to comply.
+In addition to a refund or replacement, you’re entitled to statutory penalties up to two times the actual damages if the manufacturer willfully failed to comply.

 Since 2024, Tesla has been hit with multiple autopilot and product liability lawsuits over serious and fatal safety defects.
 Could you have a claim?
 Call Brennan Law today for your free consultation and find out.